tinacms/tina.io/content/docs/inline-blocks.md

 ### 3. Add the `ModalProvider`

 To use the `ModalProvider`, wrap it around the `InlineForm` that renders `InlineBlocks`.
-This will provide the 'Settings Modal' view.
-The fields defined in the block template will populate the form in that modal.
+This will provide the _Settings Modal_ view.
+The fields defined in the block template will **populate the form** in that modal.

 ```jsx
 import { useJsonForm } from 'next-tinacms-json'